OpenCon-London/OpenCon_London-Doathon/README.md

 This is the master repo of the hack.
 We'll collect information on the teams and projects through [issues](https://github.com/OpenCon-London/OpenCon_London-Doathon/issues) in this repo.

+As all OpenCon events, we strive to make this event open and inclusive to all.
+As such the event is governed by the [OpenCon Code of Conduct](http://www.opencon2017.org/code_of_conduct) and you should read it before participating.
+By participating, you are expected to uphold this code.

 ### **Authors**

 We encourage authors that are keen, to be available for participants to reach out to for guidance or even just to say hello!
 We've set up a [**gitter channel**](https://gitter.im/OpenCon-London/OpenCon_London-Doathon) as a public lobby where you can also reach the organisers prior to the hack.
 You can start discussions through **issues** in each project repo and we've also set up a public, collaborative [**hackpad**](https://public.etherpad-mozilla.org/p/OpenConLondon2017_Doathon).